ossan-dev/azure-function-series/start/Steps.md

    1. in azure function add ref to manager proj
    1. in manager add ref to entities proj
 1. inject IGreetingsService in TimerTriggerFunc.cs
+1. install Microsoft.Azure.Functions.Extensions in azure func proj
 1. create Startup.cs in func proj
 1. inherit from FunctionsStartup
 1. decorate namespace with `[assembly: FunctionsStartup(typeof(Startup))]`
+1. add file to .gitignore at start folder level
 1. override Configure()
    1. register service IGreetingsService
+1. create output class in TimerTriggerFunc and log the instance
 1. override ConfigureAppConfiguration()